morceaudebois/bonjourr.fr/src/content/docs/docs/customisation/hidden-features.md

 Pressing the <kbd>alt</kbd> key in Bonjourr gives you access to useful features such as:

 - <kbd>alt</kbd> + <kbd>number</kbd> to open the corresponding quick link (much like switching browser tabs with <kbd>cmd</kbd> / <kbd>Ctrl</kbd> + <kbd>number</kbd>)
-- <kbd>alt</kbd> + right click to override Bonjourr's context menu and get the native one instead.
+- <kbd>alt</kbd> + right-click to override Bonjourr's context menu and get the native one instead.
 - <kbd>alt</kbd> + <kbd>n</kbd> to create a new quick link.

 ## Advanced settings